President Fitts celebrates year of growth and achievement in 2024 State of the University address

 Among other highlights, Fitts noted:

-• Tulane’s physical transformation over the past year includes the Steven and Jann Paul Hall, a state-of-the-art home for the School of Science and Engineering; the National Pan-Hellenic Council Plots, which honor the legacy of historically Black Greek-letter organizations; renovations to Richardson Memorial Hall, home of the School of Architecture, and Newcomb Hall, home of the School of Liberal Arts; and the continued expansion of The Village residential living and learning community.
+- Tulane’s physical transformation over the past year includes the opening of Steven and Jann Paul Hall, a state-of-the-art home for the School of Science and Engineering; the creation of National Pan-Hellenic Council Plots, which honor the legacy of historically Black Greek-letter organizations; expansion of Richardson Memorial Hall, home of the School of Architecture; the renovation of Newcomb Hall, home of the School of Liberal Arts; and the continued expansion of The Village, Tulane's innovative residential living and learning community.

-Revitalization of the downtown campus includes new research labs at Hutchinson Memorial Building; amenities such as new lighting, landscaping and food options; and the eventual transformation of the iconic Charity Hospital into the centerpiece for Tulane’s downtown footprint.
+Downtown Tulane is embarking on a historic expansion of its campus which includes new research labs at Hutchinson Memorial Building; major enhancements such as new lighting, landscaping and food options; and the planned transformation of the Tulane Medical Center building and the redevelopment of the iconic Charity Hospital into the centerpiece of Tulane’s downtown home.

-On the North Shore, Tulane recently broke ground on a new administrative building for the Tulane National Primate Research Center.
+On the North Shore, Tulane recently broke ground on a new, state-of-the-art administrative building for the Tulane National Primate Research Center.

-• Tulane’s motto — “Not for Oneself But for One’s Own” — is informing the way students, faculty and staff engage with each other and the world at large.
-Fitts highlighted two examples that received national exposure — School of Architecture students designed and built a “tiny home” for a man who had been unhoused for two decades, and biomedical engineering students in the School of Science and Engineering are designing and producing child-size wheelchairs for children with physical challenges.
+- Tulane’s motto — “Not for Oneself But for One’s Own” — is informing the way students, faculty and staff engage with each other and the world at large.
+Fitts highlighted two examples that received national media exposure — School of Architecture students designed and built a “tiny home” for a man who had been unhoused for two decades, and biomedical engineering students in the School of Science and Engineering built child-size wheelchairs for toddlers with physical challenges.

-• Athletics saw conference championships in baseball, sailing and women’s cross country, with the football team going undefeated in conference play.
+- Athletics saw conference championships in baseball, sailing and women’s cross country, with the football team's continued ascent as a top team.

 Staff Excellence Award